JustinJmnz/mediawiki-mcp/README.md

 Modify `LocalSettings.php` to customize MediaWiki settings.
 Changes take effect after restarting the container.

-## Development Notes

-- The MediaWiki container uses the official `mediawiki:latest` image
-- MariaDB is a MySQL-compatible database officially supported by MediaWiki
-- Both services communicate on the `mediawiki-network` Docker network
-- Volumes ensure data persistence between container restarts

 ## Troubleshooting

-### MediaWiki shows an error page
-1. Check MariaDB is running: `docker-compose ps`
-2. View MediaWiki logs: `docker-compose logs mediawiki`
-3. Verify database credentials in `LocalSettings.php`
-4. Ensure `$wgServer` is set correctly in `LocalSettings.php`

-### Port already in use
-- Change port mappings in `docker-compose.yml`:
-  - MariaDB: Change `3306:3306` to `3307:3306`
-  - MediaWiki: Change `80:80` to `8080:80`

-### Container crashes on startup
 Check the logs: `docker-compose logs mediawiki` or `docker-compose logs mariadb`

-## Next Steps for MCP Server Development

-1. Set up your MCP server application with MediaWiki API access
-2. Use the credentials and connection details above
-3. Connect to MediaWiki at `http://localhost`
-4. Connect to MariaDB at `localhost:3306`

-Refer to [MediaWiki API Documentation](https://www.mediawiki.org/wiki/API:Main_page) for integration details.